What Qualifies as Wrongful Termination?

 Federal and State Laws Protect Workers Against Wrongful Termination

-While the at-will employment doctrine grants broad discretion to businesses and organizations, employers are strictly prohibited from firing an employee for illegal reasons.
+At-will employment grants broad discretion to businesses and organizations to fire or demote employees for almost any reason.
+However, employers are strictly prohibited from firing an employee for illegal reasons.

 An employee fired for an unlawful reason has the right to hold their employer liable through a wrongful termination lawsuit.
 In general, wrongful termination claims fit into one of the following three broad categories: